grakkit/grakkit/README.md

 The `module` command makes use of your latest release for both `add` and `update` functionality, so you will need to publish your repository at least one time to use your module in a public environment.

 Module scripts will be execute in the global scope, so, to avoid pollution, you may wrap your code in an anonymous function.
-Set the value of `exports` or `module.exports` and that value will be returned when the script is required.
+From within the global scope, set the value of `globalThis.exports` to return that value when the script is required.

 ## Example